Matthew-Lin-02/mobile-medikit-production/README.md

 ## Deployment

-Deployment via GitHub Pages can be accsessed at:
+Deployment via GitHub Pages can be accessed at:

 https://brynne0.github.io/COMP30022/